Intersex representation in film: Both

 A 2005 US/Peruvian film in English, Both by filmmaker Lisset Barcellos, won an audience award at the 28th Créteil International Women's Film Festival.
 The movie is unusual for being a film about an intersex issue directed by an intersex person.

 Spork

 Spork, a 2011 musical comedy, written and directed by J.B.
 Ghuman Jr. in which a frizzy-haired, pink-cheeked outcast named Spork tries to navigate her way through junior high.

 Predestination

 Predestination, a 2014 Australian science fiction thriller film, directed and written by Michael and Peter Spierig.
 The film is based on the Robert A. Heinlein short story "All You Zombies".

 Being Impossible

 Being Impossible, or Yo, imposible is a 2018 Venezuelan-Colombian film about a woman who has never felt like she fits in and whose intersex identity has been hidden from her in a Venezuela that doesn't talk about deviance and a religious family that enforces strict gender roles.

+Metamorphosis

+Metamorphosis, a 2019 Philippine coming of age drama where an intersex teenager brought up as a boy called Adam in a conservative religious family.
+After having the shock of their first period and what follows is that they discover who they really are, testing both the physical and emotional strains on the family.
+Directed by JE Tiglao, starring Gold Aceron and Ricky Davao.

+Fixed

+Fixed is a 2025 adult animated American film directed by Genndy Tartakovsky.
+It features Frankie, an intersex Dobermann who has a crush on a Jack Russell Terrier named Lucky, voiced by River Gallo.